kite-sdk/kite/kite-data/src/site/markdown/guide.md

 | Hive/HCatalog with external tables | `repo:hive://[ms-host]:[ms-port]/[path]?hdfs-host=[host]&hdfs-port=[port]` |
 | HBase (random access) | `repo:hbase:[zookeeper-host1],[zookeeper-host2],[zookeeper-host3]` |

-The `DatasetRepositories` class in the `com.cloudera.cdk.data` package provides factory methods for retrieving a `DatasetRepository` instance for a URI.
+The `DatasetRepositories` class in the `org.kitesdk.data` package provides factory methods for retrieving a `DatasetRepository` instance for a URI.
 For almost all cases, this is the preferred method of retrieving an instance of a `DatasetRepository`.